filecoin-project/community/projects/developer_tooling/anconprotocol.md

-## Ancon Protocol <!-- Add your project name here with format "Project Name"-->
+## du. by Ancon Protocol <!-- Add your project name here with format "Project Name"-->

 ## Category
-L2 secure offchain and content authenticity <!--developer tooling, application, wallet, infrastructure, etc-->
+P2P data union markets <!--developer tooling, application, wallet, infrastructure, etc-->

 ## Project Description

+du.
+A data union aggregator aka universal wallet but for metaverse.
+WalletConnect only

 Ancon protocol is a new kind of SDK and technology that can be used to implement secure offchain data integrations using best of breed offchain protocols like ipfs and any blockchain with smart contracts support.

 <!--Describe your project in a few sentences. -->